sabgis1968/rdl-pyTools/geoanalytics/CCDR/Tier1/Analytical_procedure_projections.md

 # OBJECTIVE

-The script performs collection of climate indices related to hydromet hazards.
+The script performs collection of climate indices related to hydrometeorological hazards.
-The spatial information is collected from Copernicus C3S.
+The spatial information is collected from [WB CCKP](https://climateknowledgeportal.worldbank.org/download-data).

-The climate component estimates the increase in the disaster risk score over the baseline by evaluating the anomaly (standard deviation) of hazard-related climate indices for the required future time horizon over the reference period.
+The climate component estimates the mean or max anomaly over the reference baseline for a selection of hazard-related climate indices for a specified time horizon under 3 RCPs (2.6, 4.5, 8.5).

+The output is:
+- presented as map and dynamic chart at each model run
-The output is exported in form of tables, statistics, charts (excel format) and maps (geopackage).
+- exported in form of tables, statistics, charts (excel format) and maps (geopackage) at each model run

 # SCRIPT OVERVIEW

-- Script runs on one country at time to keep the calculation time manageable
+- Script runs on one country at time and for a specific set of indices (depending on hazard selected) to keep the calculation time manageable
-- - User input is required to define country and settings
+- User input defines country and settings
-- Settings affect how the processing runs (criteria, thesholds)
+- Settings affect which input data is selected, how the processing runs (criteria), and how the results are presented
-- All RCP scenarios are considered and presented in the results: RCP 2.6, 4.5, 8.5
+- All RCP scenarios are always considered and presented in the results: RCP 2.6, 4.5, 8.5
 - The estimate is provided for median, 10th-percentile and 90th percentile
-- The information is aggregated at ADM2 level
+- The information is aggregated at ADM2 level and presented dynamically
-- The table results are exported in excel format
+- The results are exported as csv (table) and geopackage (vector)
-- The vector rsults are exported in gpkg format

 # SCRIPT STRUCTURE